Stirling-Tools/Stirling-PDF/README.md

 ![stirling-home](images/stirling-home.png)

-## Features
+## **PDF Features**

+### **Page Operations**
 - Full interactive GUI for merging/splitting/rotating/moving PDFs and their pages.
+- Merge multiple PDFs together into a single resultant file.
 - Split PDFs into multiple files at specified page numbers or extract all pages as individual files.
-- Merge multiple PDFs together into a single resultant file
-- Convert PDFs to and from images
 - Reorganize PDF pages into different orders.
-- Add/Generate signatures
-- Format PDFs into a multi-paged page
-- Scale page contents size by set %
-- Adjust Contrast
-- Crop PDF
-- Auto Split PDF (With physically scanned page dividers)
-- Flatten PDFs
-- Repair PDFs
-- Detect and remove blank pages
-- Compare 2 PDFs and show differences in text
-- Add images to PDFs
-- Rotating PDFs in 90 degree increments.
-- Compressing PDFs to decrease their filesize.
-(Using OCRMyPDF)
-- Add and remove passwords
-- Set PDF Permissions
-- Add watermark(s)
-- Convert Any common file to PDF (using LibreOffice)
-- Convert PDF to Word/Powerpoint/Others (using LibreOffice)
-- Convert HTML to PDF
-- URL to PDF
-- Extract images from PDF
-- Extract images from Scans
-- Add page numbers
-- Auto rename file by detecting PDF header text
-- OCR on PDF (Using OCRMyPDF)
-- PDF/A conversion (Using OCRMyPDF)
-- Edit metadata
+- Rotate PDFs in 90-degree increments.
+- Remove pages.
+- Multi-page layout (Format PDFs into a multi-paged page).
+- Scale page contents size by set %.
+- Adjust Contrast.
+- Crop PDF.
+- Auto Split PDF (With physically scanned page dividers).
+- Extract page(s).
+- Convert PDF to a single page.

+### **Conversion Operations**
+- Convert PDFs to and from images.
+- Convert any common file to PDF (using LibreOffice).
+- Convert PDF to Word/Powerpoint/Others (using LibreOffice).
+- Convert HTML to PDF.
+- URL to PDF.
+- Markdown to PDF.

+### **Security & Permissions**
+- Add and remove passwords.
+- Change/set PDF Permissions.
+- Add watermark(s).
+- Certify/sign PDFs.
+- Sanitize PDFs.
+- Auto-redact text.

+### **Other Operations**
+- Add/Generate/Write signatures.
+- Repair PDFs.
+- Detect and remove blank pages.
+- Compare 2 PDFs and show differences in text.
+- Add images to PDFs.
+- Compress PDFs to decrease their filesize (Using OCRMyPDF).
+- Extract images from PDF.
+- Extract images from Scans.
+- Add page numbers.
+- Auto rename file by detecting PDF header text.
+- OCR on PDF (Using OCRMyPDF).
+- PDF/A conversion (Using OCRMyPDF).
+- Edit metadata.
+- Flatten PDFs.
+- Get all information on a PDF to view or export as JSON.

+## Extra Features
 - Dark mode support.
 - Custom download options (see [here](https://github.com/Frooodle/Stirling-PDF/blob/main/images/settings.png) for example)
 - Parallel file processing and downloads
 - API for integration with external scripts

 For a overview of the tasks and the technology each uses please view [groups.md](https://github.com/Frooodle/Stirling-PDF/blob/main/Groups.md)
 Hosted instance/demo of the app can be seen [here](https://pdf.adminforge.de/) hosted by the team at adminforge.de